 The Executive Board decides to accept new members.
 The General Assembly ratifies the Board’s decision.

-Pending ratification, members who are candidates and have paid their membership fee may participate according to their membership provisions in the work of AER.
+Pending ratification, members who are candidates and have paid their membership fee may participate according to their membership category (full, associates or observers) in the work of AER.

 Members pay their fee directly to AER.